GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/preprocscience.rst

 The scattered light is normally weak in the science frame because the target is normally faint.
 But the signal is still there.
 It is easy enough to fit and remove it.
-One just has to be careful not to make it worse, for example, really do avoid any flaring or extreme values.
-(See the chapter on the flat reduction for a full discussion.)
+One just has to be careful not to make it worse; for example, really do avoid any flaring or extreme values.
+(See the chapter on the flat reduction for a full discussion, :ref:`flat`.)

 One difference with the science frame is that the signal is too weak to allow the identification of the inter-bundle gaps.
 But we have already